 Author’s Note

-This book is not about dominating anyone.
+This book is not about dominating others.